Welcome to Middle School

 Humanities 8

 Humanities 8 builds on and extends the skills and knowledge from Humanities 6 and 7.
 Major concepts include the purpose, perspectives, and writing of History, the origins of individual and collective beliefs, notions about power, and finally, what happens when beliefs clash in Resistance.
-Students will engage with primary and secondary sources to conduct research and design their own inquiries and communicate their findings in debates, presentations, and in writing.
+Students will engage with primary and secondary sources to conduct research design their inquiries and communicate their findings in debates, presentations, and in writing.
 Major literature units will investigate Contemporary Fiction, Memoir, and Dystopian Fiction.

-Integrated Math 8 Core
+Integrated Math 8

 Prerequisite: Successful completion of Math 7